 There has never been a more exciting time to study economics.
 The ongoing consequences of the last economic crisis mean that the world urgently needs new thinking and new processes to meet the challenges of a changing economic climate.
 As an economics student, you will explore issues of economic stability, growth and development, all vital for economic forecasting and for influencing economic performance and policy.
-You will also examine the causes of economic growth and policies designed to promote prosperity, increase efficiency and reduce unwanted fluctuation in fiscal activity.
+You will also examine the causes of economic growth and the policies that are designed to promote prosperity, increase efficiency and reduce unwanted fluctuation in fiscal activity.
 There is a distinguished history of economics in Scotland that includes the work of David Hume and Adam Smith.
-This innovative combined programme enables you to complement the study of economics with a structured menu of courses in environmental studies offered by a wide variety of departments across the University, including biological sciences, agriculture & resource management, politics, and geography.
+Throughout your studies, you will learn from world-leading economists before following in the footsteps of our graduates who are in demand by national and international organisations.
+This innovative combined programme enables you to complement the study of economics with a structured menu of pathways in environmental studies offered by departments across the University.
+At the beginning of your studies you choose from pathways in ecological science, geography or general environmental courses.
+You then follow this choice of environmental pathway for the remainder of your programme.
 As well as providing a valuable background for a variety of resource management careers, this joint programme provides a broad treatment of pressing issues that are of local, national and global importance.
-You will learn from award-winning economists, working at the cutting edge of the field.
-In the Research Excellence Framework (REF) 2014, 31 per cent of our research was rated world- leading.
-We were ranked first in Scotland and eighth in the UK in terms of average overall rating.
-You'll have the opportunity to get involved in two large and vibrant societies, the Economics Society and the Edinburgh University Trading and Investment Club, which holds the UK's biggest student-run investment portfolio.
-Our economics help desks, staffed by our best students, offer help and support when you need it most.